Vancouver Whitecaps (1974–1984)

-The original Vancouver Whitecaps were a professional soccer team founded on December 11, 1973.
+The original Vancouver Whitecaps are a professional soccer team founded on December 11, 1973.
 During the 1970s and 1980s they played in the North American Soccer League (NASL).

 The Whitecaps of that era included international players such as Alan Ball, Ruud Krol and Bruce Grobbelaar, but also British Columbian stars like Bobby and Sam Lenarduzzi, Buzz Parsons, and Bruce Wilson.

 In 1979, the team from the "Village of Vancouver" (a reference to ABC TV sportscaster Jim McKay's observation that "Vancouver must be like the deserted village right now", with so many people watching the game on TV) beat the powerhouse New York Cosmos in one of the most thrilling playoff series in NASL history to advance to the 1979 Soccer Bowl.
 Saturday, September 8, 1979, they triumphed against the Tampa Bay Rowdies at the Giants Stadium before a crowd of 50,699 (66,843 tickets had been sold for the game).

 It was during this short period that soccer interest peaked in Vancouver.
 The Whitecaps attendance at Empire Stadium grew to an average of 28,000 per game with playoff matches reaching the 32,000 capacity.
 The team also recorded two tracks, with "White Is the Colour" (a takeoff on Chelsea's "Blue Is the Colour") becoming a hit on local radio during the run-up to their championship win.

+The Whitecaps kit starting in 1978 featured a new two-tone blue design created by Vancouver-based graphic designer Dick Martin, who also re-designed the logo and jersey for the CFL team BC Lions.

 After playing at Vancouver's 32,000-seat Empire Stadium for most of their existence, the team moved into the new 60,000-seat BC Place Stadium in 1983.

 The team played indoor soccer on and off during their existence.
 The Pacific Coliseum served as the home field for their 1980–81 and 1983–84 NASL indoor seasons.
 However, for the 1981–82 indoor season the Whitecaps used the much smaller PNE Agrodome, as the Pacific Coliseum became unavailable.

-With the demise of the NASL in 1984 the Whitecaps, along with many other teams in the NASL, were forced to fold.